-It will take years for Li-Fi to become more practical than Wi-Fi.
-Current devices such as laptops, smartphones, and tablet computers still use hardware for Wi-Fi networking.
-These devices would not readily work with a Li-Fi network because they do not have the necessary hardware specifications.
-Li-Fi is not readily backward compatible.
-It is also worth mentioning that the faster data transfer rate of this technology remains negligible or insignificant until Internet speed from service providers improves.
-In areas or countries that are notorious for having slower Internet speeds than their counterparts, deploying a Li-Fi network would be meaningless.
-Hence, it will take coordination from various industries and sectors to promote mass adoption of this technology.
+It is also worth mentioning that the faster data transfer rate of this technology remains negligible or insignificant until internet speed from internet service providers improves.
+To be specific, in countries notorious for having slow internet speeds, a Li-Fi network would be meaningless.
+It will take coordination from relevant companies from various industries and sectors to promote and expand the acceptance and adoption of this technology.

 3. Light Interference and Light Pollution